Orientalism 1830-1900

 The composition is bold, letting see through the boats the sea and some elements of antique architecture.
 According to historians, this scene took place in Tarsus in 41 BCE.
 Never mind : it especially gives Victorian England the envy of the scandalous pleasures which indulgently appealed the greatest characters of antiquity.

 This Antony and Cleopatra is the opus CCXLVI in the chronological list maintained by Alma-Tadema for avoiding counterfeits.
-This oil on panel 66 x 91 cm was sold for $ 29M including premium by Sotheby's on May 5, 2011 over a lower estimate of $ 3M, lot 65.
+This oil on panel 66 x 91 cm was sold for $ 29M by Sotheby's on May 5, 2011 from a lower estimate of $ 3M, lot 65.
 The image is shared by Wikimedia.

 The display of an instant effect into a dramatic action is a specialty of Alma-Tadema and will influence the scenarios and even some framings of the cinema.
 He is in some way an orientalist precursor of Norman Rockwell.